Python Syntax

 For Loops

-A for loop is used when iterating over a sequence, such as a list, tuple, or string.
-When using for, the program iterates through each component of whatever is specified.
+A for loop is used when iterating over an iterable sequence, such as a list, tuple, or string.
+When using for, the program iterates through each element of the sequence

 To print each component of a list of animals: